apoorv-x12/workflow-engine/README.md

 2. Start workflow → first step becomes runnable
 3. Workers poll database for runnable steps
 4. One worker atomically claims a step
-5. Step executes (HTTP / task logic)
+5. Step executes
 6. On success → next step activated
 7. On failure → retry or fail workflow

-Correctness comes from **durable state transitions**, not process-local memory.
+Correctness comes from durable state transitions, not process-local memory.

 ---